-- Request documentation to identify the need for reasonable accommodations; - Deny a request for accommodations if appropriate documentation is not provided, or if the documentation does not support the need for accommodations; - Decide upon equally effective accommodations/alternatives; - Refuse an unreasonable accommodation that would impose a fundamental revision of a program or activity of the University, or cause an undue financial hardship for the University.
+- Request documentation to identify the need for reasonable accommodation. - Deny a request for accommodation if appropriate documentation is not provided, or if the documentation does not support the need for accommodation. - Decide upon equally effective accommodation/alternatives. - Refuse unreasonable accommodation that would impose a fundamental revision of a program or activity of the University or cause an undue financial hardship for the University.